roytang/blog/content/post/2020/05/weeknotes-05-03/index.md

 I burned through the remaining 5 seasons of Psych and the 2017 Psych movie as well.
 Overall it's a really fun series, despite usually sticking to a formula.
 Chock-full of pop culture references and shout-outs and in-jokes and such, just the kind of thing I enjoy.

+The only other thing I've watched this week was the Parks and Recreation reunion special (quarantine edition), fun episode and happy to see these guys all together again.

 At least I can watch other things now!

 ---